kubeshop/botkube-docs/versioned_docs/version-1.3/configuration/rbac.md

     - apiGroups: ["*"]
       resources: ["*"]
       verbs: ["get", "watch", "list"]
-  staticGroupName: &static-group-name "botkube-plugins-default" # group name used in the `values.yaml` file for default plugins
+  staticGroupName: "botkube-plugins-default" # group name used in the `values.yaml` file for default plugins
 ```

 See the [`values.yaml`](https://github.com/kubeshop/botkube/blob/v1.3.0/helm/botkube/values.yaml#L48-L53) for more details.